 How Long Does It Take To Build A Website In WordPress

 I thought a good supplement to a post about the cost of WordPress websites would be a post describing how long, in hours worked, different WordPress development tasks take.
 Cost and time are, of course, two sides of the same coin, as the only sane way to budget a project is with reference to the time it’s expected to take multiplied by an (explicit or implied) hourly rate.
 However, I think clients and everyone else could benefit substantially from a good understanding of which jobs are quick, and which jobs are long, in WordPress consulting work.
 To that end, I’ve put together a lot of “How long it takes” rules of thumb based on my own experience as a WordPress consultant.

-Related Post What Are Dashicons and How To Use Them In WordPress
+Related Post How To Insert Video in WordPress

+How Long Does It Take To Build A Website In WordPress